Larned Wheat Kings

 The Larned Wheat Kings were a minor league baseball team based in Larned, Kansas.
-From 1909 to 1911, Larned teams played exclusively as members of the Class D level Kansas State League, playing as the Larned Cowboys in 1909.
+From 1909 to 1911, Larned teams played exclusively as members of the Class D level Kansas State League.
+The team began play known as the Larned "Cowboys" in the 1909 season.
 In 1911, the Kansas State League, Larned included, folded during the season due to drought.
 Larned hosted home minor league games at City Park.

 History

-Minor league baseball in Larned, Kansas began during the 1909 season with the Larned Cowboys.
-On July 12, 1909, the Strong City-Cottonwood Falls Twin Cities team relocated and the Larned Cowboys became members of the reformed eight–team Class D level Kansas State League.
-Larned immediately joined the Arkansas City-Winfield Twins, Great Bend Millers, Hutchinson Salt Packers, Lyons Lions, McPherson Merry Macks, Newton Railroaders and Wellington Dukes as 1909 league members.
+Minor league baseball in Larned, Kansas began during the 1909 season, when the Larned Cowboys came into existence during the season.
+On July 12, 1909, the Strong City-Cottonwood Falls Twin Cities team, with a 22–41 record relocated to Larned and the Cowboys became members of the reformed eight–team Class D level Kansas State League.
+Larned immediately joined the Arkansas City-Winfield Twins, Great Bend Millers, Hutchinson Salt Packers, Lyons Lions, McPherson Merry Macks, Newton Railroaders and Wellington Dukes teams as 1909 league members.